Work for us

 • assist with administrative work relating to democracy, including supporting SU Elections

-• support the administration of the Union’s governance structures, including promoting meetings, gathering motions, and writing minutes
+• support the administration of the Union’s democratic structures, including promoting meetings, gathering motions, and writing minutes

 • working with the Advice and Representation Project Manager to ensure relevant parts of the NASU website is kept up to date